The next time you buy a new sofa, you could "touch" its new fabric with your fingers directly online.

 Touch the web

-Hipwell explained that in its essence, the "touch" in current touch screen technology is more for the benefit of the screen than for the user.
-With the emergence and improvement of an increasingly sophisticated tactile technology, the relationship between user and device will be more reciprocal.
+Hipwell explained that at its essence, the “touch” in current touch screen technology is more for the benefit of the screen than the user.
+With the emergence and refinement of increasingly sophisticated touch technology, the relationship between user and device will be more reciprocal.

-The addition of these sensory inputs will ultimately enrich virtual environments and lighten the communication load currently borne by audio and images.
+The addition of these sensory inputs will ultimately enrich virtual environments and lighten the communication burden currently supported by audio and images.

-When we look at virtual experiences, right now they are mostly audio and visual.
-In the advent of the "metaverse next future ", bringing touch into human-machine interfaces can offer many more possibilities.
-A touch screen can attract attention in a more discreet way, and avoid an overload of audiovisual stimuli.
+When we look at virtual experiences, right now they are primarily audio and visual.
+In the advent of “metaverse coming soon”, bringing touch into human-machine interfaces can provide many more possibilities.
+A touch screen can attract attention more discreetly, and avoid an overload of audiovisual stimuli.

 Work on the touch screen

-The commitment of the researchers of the University of Texas concerns the so-called "Multiphysics" of the interactions between fingers and device.
-Multiphysics is the complex of processes that occur simultaneously, involving multiple physical fields: needless to say that these are very complex flows, which change from user to user, and from condition to condition.
+The commitment of researchers at the University of Texas concerns the so-called "Multiphysics" of the interactions between fingers and device.
+Multiphysics is the complex of processes that occur simultaneously, involving multiple physical fields: needless to say, these are very complex flows, which change from user to user, and from condition to condition.

 It's not just about the mechanics of touch: the type of movement, its intensity, the electrostatic charge of a finger.
 While for colors and audio the perception can be more univocal (interpreting a word, or distinguishing a color), in the case of tactile technology there are more parameters.
 The team's work aims to create predictive models that have the maximum tactile effect without too many environmental variations.